darwin-on-arm/darwin-sdk/xcode_tools/README.md

 	default_arch = arm		; this is the default architecture to be used for the SDK toolchain = DarwinARM		; this is the specified toolchain name to be used with the SDK. macosx_deployment_target = 10.7	; this is the deployment target to be used with the SDK.
-					; you can rename this variable to ios_deployment_target and set it to an appropriate iOS version ; (e.g.: ios_deployment_target = 4.3.5) if you are building iOS software.
+					; you can rename this variable to iphoneos_deployment_target and set it to an appropriate iOS version ; (e.g.: iphoneos_deployment_target = 4.3.5) if you are building iOS software.
 	```

   NOTE: All information written into info.ini is case-sensitive (except comments), so take extra care when writing your own.